MarcusNebel/My-NAS/README.md

 - **User Management**: Users can register, log in, and reset their passwords.
 - **Database**: The MySQL database contains a table called `accounts` for managing user information.
   - **Columns in the `accounts` table**:
+    - `ID`: The account's id.
     - `USERNAME`: The account's username.
     - `PASSWORD`: The user's password (stored encrypted).
     - `EMAIL`: The user's email address.
     - `reset_code`: A code used for password reset.
     - `rememberTOKEN`: A token used for the "Remember me" functionality.
+    - `api_key`: For the My NAS app in the [My-NAS-Flutter-App](https://github.com/MarcusNebel/My-NAS-Flutter-App) Repository.
 - **Docker-based Deployment**: Easily deploy using Docker and Docker Compose.
-- **Automatic Setup**: The entire setup process, including database creation and configurations, is handled automatically when the container starts.
+- **Automatic Setup**: The entire setup process, including database creation, SSL certification and configurations, is handled automatically when the container starts.
 - **Modern UI**: Built with a clean, modern, and responsive design.

 ---